-【This article is compiled from the first live session of the Turing Community AI Agent Bootcamp, Slides link
+[This article is based on the first live session of the Turing Community AI Agent Practical Bootcamp.
+See the slides link and download the PDF version.]

-Build an AI Agent of your own—start here.
-This article not only systematically introduces the foundational technical path to building a general-purpose AI Agent from scratch (such as context engineering, RAG systems, tool use, multimodal interaction, etc.), but also covers advanced techniques like fast/slow thinking and multi-Agent collaboration.
-Through 9 weeks of hands-on projects, you will progressively master the full lifecycle of Agent development and the core advanced skills.
+Developing your own AI Agent starts here.
+This article not only systematically introduces the foundational technical path for building a general-purpose AI Agent from scratch (such as context engineering, RAG systems, tool calling, multimodal interaction, etc.), but also covers advanced techniques such as slow/fast thinking and multi-Agent collaboration.
+Through 9 weeks of hands-on projects, you will gradually master the full lifecycle of Agent development and core advanced capabilities.

-This course had its first live preview on August 18 and will officially start on September 11.
-Each week includes about 2 hours of class time covering all the foundational and advanced topics below.
-Of course, just 2 hours of lectures per week is not enough—you’ll also need to spend time coding and practicing.
+This course was first previewed via livestream on August 18 and will officially start on September 11.
+Each weekly session is about 2 hours and covers all the fundamental and advanced content below.
+Of course, 2 hours of lectures per week is definitely not enough—you’ll also need to spend time on hands-on programming practice.

 Core Goals of the Bootcamp